rr-debugger/rr/README.md

 # Overview

 rr is a lightweight tool for recording and replaying execution of applications (trees of processes and threads).
 More information about the project, including instructions on how to install, run, and build rr, is at [http://rr-project.org](http://rr-project.org).
+The best technical overview is currently the paper [Engineering Record And Replay For Deployability: Extended Technical Report](https://arxiv.org/pdf/1705.05937.pdf).

 Or go directly to the [installation and building instructions](https://github.com/mozilla/rr/wiki/Building-And-Installing).